karolbrennan/avalampch/README.md

 # Starter Vagrant/Ansible Box
-I created this for my own little local development boxes.
+I created this for my own local development boxes to make it easier to get up and running with new projects.

+## Future Improvements
++ Add the ability to automatically update /etc/hosts file
++ Upgrade the default "theme"
++ Fix issues with the navigation system
++ Include Foundation, MaterializeCSS and Bootstrap via CDN for easy ability to choose any given framework

 ## What's in the box?
 + ubuntu/trusty64